 transaction

-The transaction query retrieves information about a specific blockchain transaction by its hash.
+Look up a transaction by its hash.

 Schema Definition